 Military and First Responder Days

-We appreciate all the selfless heroes in our community who put their lives on the line for people they don’t even know.
+We appreciate all the selfless heroes in our community.
 To celebrate them, active or retired members of the military and first responders with I.D. pay $5 per ticket for their entire party for these designated 2 p.m. performances.

 American Sign Language Interpreter Performances